-These recommendations for kids' weight loss apply equally well to families who want to prevent obesity.
+These recommendations apply equally well to families who want to prevent obesity and kick off lifelong healthy habits.
 Everyone can benefit from better nutrition and more physical activity.

 Help kids fit in at least 60 minutes of fitness every day (for weight loss and maintenance).
 That might mean 20 minutes walking to and from school, 15 minutes of physical play at recess, and 25 minutes of basketball

 , either informally or at a practice with teammates.
 Make sure your child has the gear he needs to have fun and be safe (baseball mitt, bike helmet, etc.), but remember there are lots of ways to be active that require little or no equipment

 Encourage your child to eat five or more servings a day.
 This helps crowd out less nutritious choices and gives your child lots of vitamins and antioxidants.
 Try the "rainbow challenge": How many different colors of fruits and veggies can he eat in a day?
 A week?

 Set a good example for your child by choosing a healthy diet and getting plenty of exercise yourself.
 You don't have to become a marathon runner